kevin-a-rodriguez/security-blog/index.md

 layout: home
 ---

-Hi, I'm Kevin Rodriguez — I currently hold a bachelor's degree (B.S.) in Computer Engineering and a master's degree (M.S.) in Cyber Security and Information Assurance.
-I also currently hold several industry standard certifications including: Cisco Certified Networking Associate (CCNA), CompTIA CySA+, CompTIA PenTest+, CompTIA SecurityX, Practical Network Pentration Tester (PNPT), and Offensive Security Certified Practioner (OSCP).
+Hi, I'm Kevin Rodriguez and this is my cyber security blog.

-I write about offensive security here: web application testing, network pentesting, and (lately) LLM/AI application security — prompt injection, jailbreaks, and agentic tool-calling risks.
+Here I write about offensive security: web application testing, network pentesting, and (lately) LLM/AI application security — prompt injection, jailbreaks, and agentic tool-calling risks.

+**Currently working on:**
+- Web app assessments via PortSwigger Web Security Academy and HTB/THM
+- A self-built vulnerable LLM application for practicing prompt injection, jailbreaks, and tool-calling abuse

 Posts below are write-ups from labs, CTFs, and projects I've built to practice specific vulnerability classes.
 Each one walks through the